 Derek, our Minister, has been writing a weekly letter as a means of providing updates and keeping in touch during the Coronavirus pandemic.
 The most recent editions are available below:

-We continue to pray individually in our own homes and we will share items for prayer.
-If you have a particular concern you would like to be held in prayer, please contact the minister, indicating whether that is confidential or whether you would like it shared with the people on our prayer chain.
+If you have a particular concern you would like to be held in prayer, please contact the minister, indicating whether that is confidential or whether you would like it shared more widely for prayer.
+If you request us to pray for a particular situation, we can circulate it via our prayer chain, through our Members newsletters or during Sunday worship.
 (If you are asking for prayers for somebody else please let us know that you have permission to share that information.)

 Zeph's Cafe remains a key part of the way the church serves this community.
-We have put several measures in place to allow us to re-open in a Covid-secure manner ensuring 2-metre social distancing and are now open to the public Monday-Saturday once again.
+We have put significant changes in place to allow us to operate in a Covid-secure manner ensuring 2-metre social distancing and are now open to the public Monday-Saturday once again.

-Many activities that take place on our premises have been suspended, some are meeting in other ways.
+Many activities that take place on our premises remain suspended, some are meeting in other ways.
 Please contact the leader of your group for the latest information.